Digital Technology: Safe and responsible use in schools

 The legislation and rules

-The Education Act 1989 and digital technology
+The Education and Training Act 2020 and digital technology

 This advice is based on the Guidelines for the Surrender and Retention of Property and Searches and accompanying rules that the Secretary for Education released in January 2014.